-DSG 582 (3) Advanced Screenwriting-A writing course in film and television.
-Original screenplays will be developed.
-Includes lab for script development and discussion of three act structure and story development.
-DSG 621 (3) Master Storytellers Seminar -This online course will focus on developing analyses and critiques of master filmmakers.
-It will require students to review a selected collection of films from some of the most talented directors in cinematic history and to post critiques/analysis for each film in an online forum each week.
-Learning outcomes will reflect an ability to develop lucid insights into the director's storytelling techniques, visual conventions and interpret messages/agendas with a Biblical worldview.
-Classic films would be reviewed.
+DSG 550 (3) Master Storytellers Seminar - This online course will focus on developing analyses and critiques of master filmmakers.
+Students will review a selected collection of films from some of the most talented directors in cinematic history and to post critiques/analysis for each film in an online forum each week.
+Learning outcomes will reflect an ability to develop lucid insights into the director's storytelling techniques, visual conventions and interpret messages and agendas with a Biblical worldview.
+Classic films will be reviewed. [previously was DSG 621]